stayradiated/onepasswordjs/README.md

 - Actually do something with item data (instead of just handing back the raw JSON)
 - Get syncing working.
+- Add memoize pattern to opdata class to speed up item locking when no data has changed.

 ## Installation